Ryan-AW/fll/README.md

 # File Link Language (fll)
-## Fll alows you to create short aliases for directory paths.
-Then next time to need to navigate there you can you the alias instead!
+## Fll allows you to create short aliases for directory paths.
+Then next time you need to navigate there you can use the alias instead!

 File Link Language (fll) is a simple yet powerful utility program and scripting language; designed specifically for Linux terminal users.